sematext/sematext-logsene-ios/README.md

 Getting Started
 ---------------

-1. Logsene log shipping library for iOS is available through [CocoaPods](http://cocoapods.org).
+1. Logsene log shipping library for iOS and WatchOS is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "Logsene"